 - Lamb, Goat and Horse meat

-What are cheap healthy treats for dogs?
+What are cheap healthy dog treats?

 Many healthy treats can be more expensive because the brands source their ingredients ethically and sustainably, which results in higher quality treats without added grains, sugars, glycerins and added growth promoting hormones.